The SGODDE Monocular Telescope is a portable viewing device that can be used for your smartphone.

 The SGODDE Monocular Telescope comes packaged in a Green cardboard box with nature images printed on the front and back.
 The box measures 17.0cm x 7.0cm x 9.0cm and weighs 330G.

-When you open the SGODDE Monocular Telescope box you will find: 1x Telescope, 1x Carry Case, 1x Mobile Phone Adapter, 1x Telescopic Tripod, 1x Microfibre Cleaning Cloth, 1x Hand Strap, 1x Lens Covers, 1x English/Chinese User Guide.
+When you open the SGODDE Monocular Telescope box you’ll find: 1x Telescope, 1x Carry Case, 1x Mobile Phone Adapter, 1x Telescopic Tripod, 1x Microfibre Cleaning Cloth, 1x Hand Strap, 1x Lens Covers, 1x English/Chinese User Guide.

 SGODDE Monocular Telescope.